MIPT-Oulu/3DHistoGrading/README.md

 The texture analysis methods used for feature extraction are implemented using our [LocalBinaryPattern](https://github.com/MIPT-Oulu/LocalBinaryPattern) repository.

-More about the analysis procedure implemented in this repository can be found in [our study currently available on biorXiv.](https://doi.org/10.1101/713800)
+More about the analysis procedure implemented in this repository can be found in [the article published on Osteoarthritis and Cartilage.](https://doi.org/10.1016/j.joca.2020.05.002)

 ## Prerequisites